Yangshuo (Guangxi)

 The town itself has been tastefully developed to provide a more beautiful ambience than the early Communist grey buildings, blending the older wooden buildings with newer ones.

-The town is famous all over China for its 'West Street' which has had shops and restaurants catering to Western tastes for thirty years.
+The town is famous all over China for its 'West Street' which has had shops and restaurants catering to Western tastes for the past thirty years, though now the Chinese tourist market is really where the focus is going.

 Yangshuo is attracting high quality artists to itself and there are now several galleries with high quality Chinese art for viewing and purchase along with other shops displaying Chinese silver work, silk weaving and many other goods.